 · Felony conviction within the last 10 years, regardless of the offense or violation.

 · Felony conviction for a firearms or explosives violation, regardless of when the conviction occurred.

 · Engaged in acts or activities designed to overthrow the U.S. government by force.

 Q: How does the Department of Homeland Security’s REAL ID Act impact access onto Fort Cavazos?

-A: Personnel requesting unescorted access to the installation must be in possession of REAL ID, in accordance with Army Regulation 190-13.
-All personnel not in possession of a Real ID must present a secondary ID.
-The below list have been approved by Fort Cavazos as acceptable forms of secondary ID:
+A: Personnel requesting unescorted access to the installation must be in possession of valid REAL ID, in accordance with Army Regulation 190-13.
+All personnel not in possession of a valid Real ID must present a secondary ID.
+The below list has been approved by Fort Cavazos as acceptable forms of secondary ID:

 · Non-DoD United States government issued credentials.